 So, there you have it!
 The top ten questions I thought of to ask your wedding photographer during a consultation.
 Hopefully this list will help make your decision in hiring a wedding photographer a little easier!

-A little bit more about me- I’m Candice Emerson and I’ve been a family and wedding photographer for over 9 years now!
+I’m Candice Emerson and I’ve been a family and wedding photographer for over 10 years now!
 I’m a hybrid photographer, which means I shoot on digital cameras as well as film cameras.
-My style has been considered “light and airy”, romantic, and timeless.
+My style is considered fine art, “light and airy”, romantic, and timeless.
 I absolutely love every wedding I have the honor to photograph whether it be an elegant black-tie wedding, beach wedding, barn wedding, destination wedding, elopement, church wedding, or even an intimate woodland wedding.
-I’m a native to Macon, GA and photograph weddings and families in Macon, Fort Valley, Milledgeville, and Atlanta.
+I’m a photographer serving in Macon, GA and photograph weddings and families in Macon, Fort Valley, Perry, Milledgeville, Savannah, and Atlanta.
 I’m always up for an adventure and ready for destination weddings or engagement sessions any day of the year!
 Contact me for more information on meeting for coffee and booking your wedding!
 I would love to be your wedding or family photographer!
+Contact me for availability!